Hours & Admissions

 Free Admission Day

-Thank you to our community partner—YVR Vancouver International Airport, we are able to offer FREE admission from 2:00 to 5:00 pm every first Friday of the month.
-Next date is Friday March 5, 2021.
+Thank you to our community partner—the Downtown Vancouver Business Improvement Association (DVBIA), we are able to offer FREE admission from 2:00 to 5:00 pm every first Friday of the month.
+Next date is Friday May 7, 2021.

 How to get here